Meet Love Island Winter 2020 contestant Paige Turley - Britain's Got Talent star who used to date Lewis Capaldi

 Everything you need to know about Winter Love Island contestant Paige Turley

-After just over six months, Love Island is finally back for its first Winter edition, with the latest cohort of singletons heading out to the brand new villa.
+Love Island is back for its first Winter edition, with the latest cohort of singletons heading out to the brand new villa.

 And one of the Love Island 2020 contestants heading to enjoy the sun in South Africa is Paige Turley, who comes from West Lothian and has a past connection to a famous face.